Book a 2-hour employment consultation for just £350

 Employment Tribunal Costs

-For a straightforward unfair & wrongful dismissal case, the costs are:
+For a straightforward unfair dismissal or wrongful dismissal case, the costs are:

 Service Truth Legal Expert Cost

-Employment Tribunal Navya Shekhar (Head of Employment) From £180+ vat per hour
+Employment Tribunal Navya Shekhar (Head of Employment) From £216 per hour inclusive of VAT

-Miroslaw Ksiezarek (Mirek) From £150+ vat per hour
+Miroslaw Ksiezarek (Mirek) From £180 per hour including VAT

 No Win, No Fee Unfair Dismissal Costs